OTC snaps up rival Oil Brokerage as consolidation heats up

 OTC now has a global portfolio of 20 companies, a network that could make the group more competitive in a market that has seen increasing consolidation amid the crude oil price rout and the popularity of electronic trading.

 Rival brokerage Tullet Prebon acquired London-based oil PVM Oil Associates in a $160 million deal in 2014, and cut its own staff shortly afterwards.
-Last year, it finalised a 1.11 billion pound ($1.47 billion) deal to buy bigger rival ICAP Plc's IAP.L global hybrid voice broking and information business. [reut.rs/2g4lrir]
+Last year, it finalised a 1.11 billion pound ($1.47 billion) deal to buy bigger rival ICAP Plc's global hybrid voice broking and information business. [reut.rs/2g4lrir] ($1 = 0.7539 pounds) (Editing by David Evans)